electron/electron/docs/breaking-changes.md

 ensure your code works with this property enabled.
 It has been enabled by default since Electron 12.

+You will be affected by this change if you use either `webFrame.executeJavaScript` or `webFrame.executeJavaScriptInIsolatedWorld`.
+You will need to ensure that values returned by either of those methods are supported by the [Context Bridge API](api/context-bridge.md#parameter--error--return-type-support) as these methods use the same value passing semantics.

 ## Planned Breaking API Changes (13.0)

 ### API Changed: `session.setPermissionCheckHandler(handler)`